Agua De Sandia (Watermelon Water)

 Ingredients

-The traditional sweetener for this recipe is white sugar.
+• Please note the traditional sweetener for this recipe is white sugar.
 However, it can also be made with stevia, agave, or even brown sugar.
 Do note that the taste profile may change if you use an a different sweetener.

-Selecting a ripe watermelon guide
+Tips on selecting a ripe watermelon

 As with most fruits, the flavor of the watermelon greatly depends on the level of ripeness.
 Watermelons go from bland to sweet in flavor in just a couple of days, and once picked, the melons stop developing flavor.
 Here are some tips for how to tell if a watermelon is ripe: